nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 The "Delete" function provides a straightforward way for users to manage the inventory by removing specific drugs as needed.

 ---
+## 4. Help Command

+The command is responsible for showing users a list of all possible commands.

+**Design Considerations**

+The command was designed to print out and show how to use a list of all possible commands in a neat and concise way.

+**Implementation and Rationale**

+Command will use java's system out to print out all required information with a blank line in between for clarity.

+---

 ## Product scope